How to fetch, parse, cache, and display your external RSS and Atom feeds and mediaRSS on your website using SimplePie

 require_once(SIMPLEPIE); //include the simplepie class

-$url = 'http://www.parorrey.com/blog/feed/';
+$url = 'https://www.parorrey.com/blog/feed/';

 $feed = new SimplePie(); // bake a new pie